longy2k/obsidian-bmo-chatbot/README.md

 ## Contributing

-Any ideas or support is highly appreciated :)
+Any ideas or support is highly appreciated!

+Happy to review any pull requests! :)

 If you have any bugs or improvements, please create an issue.